JoneYu45/State_space_framework_for_microbial_interaction_variability/README.md

 # State_space_framework_for_microbial_interaction_variability
 ## Introduction
-This repository provides the codes and demo files for the analysis of our paper "State-Space-Based Framework for Predicting Microbial Interaction Variability in Wastewater Treatment Plants".
+This repository provides the codes and demo files for the analysis of our paper "State-Space-Based Framework for Predicting Microbial Interaction Variability in Wastewater Treatment Plants" <sup>1</sup>.
 If you are interested in our work, please refer to https://pubs.acs.org/doi/abs/10.1021/acs.est.2c02844.
 Hope our framework can help you with your own research.

-(2022-08-10): More details for the codes will be updated soon.
+(2022-08-12): The tutorial of our framework has been updated.
 Thank you for your patience.

 ## Reference
+1. Yu Z, Huang Y, Gan Z, et al. State-Space-Based Framework for Predicting Microbial Interaction Variability in Wastewater Treatment Plants[J].
+Environmental Science & Technology, 2022.